deepak0422v/Loan-Approval-System-/README.md

 ## Future Improvements

-- Add API deployment using FastAPI
+- Building a REST API using FastAPI
-- Implement model monitoring and drift detection
+- Implementing model monitoring and drift detection
-- Add automated retraining pipeline
+- Adding automated model retraining pipelines
+- Containerizing the application using Docker
-- Deploy using Docker and cloud platforms (AWS/GCP)
+- Deploying on cloud platforms such as AWS or GCP
 ---

 # Author